dnarayanan/pygadgetreader/readme.md

 			      (u - returns temperature in K), Mass (returns Msun), and Sigma (returns g/cm^2).
 		   tipsy: Must be set to 1 if reading in tipsy binary/aux/envira files.
 		  future: integer value for the future file.
+		  	hdf5: Must be set to 1 if reading in HDF5 binary files.
 		   debug: Shows debug information
 	nth_Particle: Allows the user to read in a subset of data rather than the full dataset